 Since I’ve configured kdiff3 as standard conflict resolution tool after I installed msysgit, Visual Studio honors this settings and opens kdiff3 to do the diff, even if I’m inside the IDE of VS. If you prefer using Visual Studio you should configure VS as diff and merge tools and you can choose to configure this at repository level or at global level.
 To change only a local repository, open .git folder and edit config file adding this piece of configuration.

-Edit: Due to a strange problem with my blog that alters the content of the configuration, the exact configuration is visible at this link.
+Edit: Due to a strange problem with my blog that alters the content of the configuration,

 If you want to change global configuration, you should edit a file named .gitconfig usually located inside your profile folder (c:\users\yourname).